 We welcome individuals from all skill levels — including (and especially) people who haven’t used R but want to, and who have never used a scripting language (whether R, Python, etc.) before.

-We meet every Friday from 10:00-11:30am in the Weigle Information Commons (WIC) on the first floor of the Van Pelt – Dietrich Library Center.
+We meet every Friday from 01:00-02:30pm in the Goldstein Electronic Classroom, at the entrance to the Weigle Information Commons (WIC) on the first floor of the Van Pelt – Dietrich Library Center.

 When possible, we agree in advance on topics for specific weeks.